PHILADELPHIA, PENNSYLVANIA, USA

 If you do not already know, Betsy Ross is believed to have contributed to the design of the American Flag; The Betsy Ross Museum is situated inside an authentic 18th century home where you can read and listen to her story.
 Her grave is outside in the courtyard, so if anything it is worth a look.

-If there is one thing you have to do, it is to visit the Liberty Bell.
+If there is one thing you have to do, when you visit Philadelphia in a day, it is to visit the Liberty Bell.
 It is easy to find as it is situated right next door to the Information Center and Independence Hall (which is another excellent place to visit).
 The story behind Liberty Bell is on July 8, 1776; the bell was rung from the tower of Independence Hall summoning everyone to hear the first public reading of the Declaration of Independence.
 It is an integral part of American history.